Edward Greenspon: The Globe and Mail

 Greenspon began working at The Globe and Mail in 1986 as a reporter for the paper's Report on Business section.
 He soon found himself back in London as the Globe's first European business correspondent.

 With the collapse of communism, he and his colleagues in the London bureau spent most of the 1989 to 1991 period in Eastern Europe and the Soviet Union.
 In 1991, Greenspon returned to Canada and became the managing editor of the Report on Business section and then deputy managing editor of the newspaper.
 Following his lifelong fascination with politics, Greenspon became the Ottawa bureau chief and associate editor of the paper in 1993, a position he held for more than six years.

-In 1996, Greenspon partnered with Anthony Wilson-Smith to write the well-received book Double Vision.
-The work is a thorough analysis of the first three years, from 1993 to 1996, of the Liberal government led by Prime Minister Jean Chrétien and Finance Minister Paul Martin and received the Douglas Purvis Prize for excellence in public policy writing.
+In 1996, Greenspon partnered with Anthony Wilson-Smith to write the book Double Vision.
+The work is a thorough analysis of the first three years, from 1993 to 1996, of the Liberal government led by Prime Minister Jean Chrétien and Finance Minister Paul Martin and received the Canadian Economics Association's Douglas Purvis Prize for excellence in public policy writing.

 In 1999, at the height of a newspaper war in Canada, Greenspon was asked to commute to Toronto to manage the newsroom in the capacity of executive news editor.
 During this period, he became the founding editor for the Globe's internet site, www.theglobeandmail.com, and encouraged the paper to heavily invest in the soon to be very important internet news market.